We support iOS devices running iOS 11 and above. We support Android devices with Android Marshmallow (Android 6) and above.

 We’re currently building a new feature that allows you to transfer money overseas and will tell you when this occurs.
 Watch this space.

-These payment facilities will be available for compatible devices as we launch our transaction account and debit card in the coming months.
+Samsung Pay, Garmin Pay etc. payment facilities will be available for compatible devices in the future.

 Safety and security